machinetranslate/machinetranslate.org/events/wmt20.md

 ### News translation

-The winner systems are listed according to the average score and average z-score.
+The winner systems are listed according to their average score and z-score.

 #### → English
 The results are determined through human evaluation featuring monolingual direct assessment with document context.